DeviCatOutlet/devicatoutlet.github.io/arttips.md

 These are personal experiences I have had from being a self taught artist and is written down here for you to help promote a healthy mentality of developing and strengthening your skills.

 ### Where should I start as a beginner?
 When first starting out, the most important step is to START.
-It's very easy to come up with excuses, or to put it off.
-Just start with anything you have on you.
+Be it 1 minute a day or a few hours a day.
+Build yourself into the habit of creating daily.
+When it comes to materials, start with anything you have on you.
 Whatever equipement or tools despite how used or how old.
-As you start getting into the mindset of creating and you find what works for you, then you can take baby steps to upgrading your materials.
-Nothing is worse than sinking a ton of money into something that it turns out is not for you.
+As you start getting into the mindset of creating and you find what works for you, then you can take baby steps to upgrading your tools.
+In addition to this, comb over your art fundamentals and foundations.
+Including (but not limited to): shapes (2d & 3d), contour lines (thickness and thin), light & shadow, values, textures, perspective, distance and more.
+Try to keep your goals short term and realistic to keep yourself encouraged.
+Depending on what your goals are after this will define the paths you need to take next.
+And depending on the paths you take, always make sure to research and cross reference your information.

 ### How do I continue to develop and get better with my art?
 A way to keep improving is this: with every new piece you want to create, have